Who runs the polls?

 Yes and no. Varsity results against clubs DO NOT count towards their ranking.
 Club results against varsity teams are reported to the club pollsters and bear influence on the poll.

-against National Teams or non-collegiate clubs count towards the
+Do varsity/club results against National Teams or non-collegiate clubs count towards the poll?

 No, only collegiate results count towards the polls.